ga4gh/ga4gh-schemas/CONTRIBUTING.md

 <a name="syntax_style"></a>
 ## Syntax Style and Conventions

 The current code conventions for the source files are as follows:

 * Two-space indentation, no tabs
-* `UpperCamelCase` object names
+* `UpperCamelCase` for object or record names
 * `lowerCamelCase` attribute or method names
 * `CONSTANT_CASE` for global and constant values
+* Comments:
-* Comments are indented at the same level as the surrounding code
+   * Indented at the same level as the surrounding code
+   * Precede the code that they make a comment on
-* One-line comments are prefixed using the `// ...` style
+   * Documentation comments use the `/** ... */` style
-* Block and multi-line comments `/* ... */` and subsequent lines must start with `*` aligned with the `*` on the previous line.
+   * Block and multi-line comments must use the `/** ... */` style.
+   * One-line comments prefixed using the `// ...` style will not be output to documentation and are intended for developers of the project only